TritschLab/TLab-2P-analysis/2P Analysis Scripts/README.md

-Set of scripts to perform calculation, activity trace extraction and plotting
+Set of scripts to perform calculation, activity trace extraction and plotting of SPN features